datafolklabs/drest/doc/source/quickstart.rst

 Authentication
 ^^^^^^^^^^^^^^

-By default, drest.api.API.auth() is not implemented, however other specific API implementations will likely require that auth() be called.
-The following is just an example... please see the documentation for the API implementation you are using to determine how to use api.auth():
+By default, drest.api.API.auth() implements HTTP Basic Authentication.
+This is generally overridden however by specific API's that subclass from api.API().

 .. code-block:: python

-    api.auth(api_user='john.doe', password='XXXXXXXXXXXX')
+    api.auth('john.doe', 'my_password')

 Note that authentication may not be necessary for your use case, or for